-Facts and advice about whooping cough (pertussis).
-Blog post written by pediatricians, for parents.
-Standing next to a small baby with severe whooping cough is among the most awful things I have ever experienced.
-The baby has such horrible coughing attacks that they often end up turning bluish gray and losing their breath, and sometimes even losing their consciousness.
-A baby with severe air deprivation and anxiety is among the most distressing things you can see, believe me.
-And no one can help them through the coughing attacks.
+Facts and advice about whooping cough.
+Written by pediatricians, for parents.
+Standing next to a small baby with severe whooping cough (pertussis) is among the most painful things I have ever experienced.
+The baby has such horrible coughing attacks that they often end up turning bluish gray and losing their breath, sometimes even consciousness.
+A baby with severe air deprivation and anxiety is among the most heartbreaking things you can see, believe me.
+And no one can help them through their coughing attacks.

-As a pediatrician, you do what you can.
-Often that means that you have to help the child start breathing again, but sometimes that does not help.
-Two infants died of the disease in 2014, and one child died in 2015.
-I also know that many babies with whooping cough, have repeatedly presented at the pediatric emergency room and been sent home without sampling (as no one suspected the disease) because they did not have the coughing attack at the pediatric emergency department.
+As a pediatrician, you do what you can, and often have to help the child start breathing again after the coughing attack.
+But sometimes it does not help.
+Two infants died of whooping cough in 2014, and one child died in 2015.
+I also know that many babies with whooping cough have repeatedly presented at the pediatric emergency room and been sent home without sampling, without anyone thinking about the disease, because they did not have the coughing attack in the emergency room.

 Symptoms of whooping cough in infants

-The first symptom in an infant may be apnea, a pause in breathing.
-If you notice a pause in your child’s breathing, you may gently shake the child.
+The first symptom of the disease in an infant may be apnea, a pause in breathing.
+If your child has a pause in their breathing, you may gently shake or agitate the child.
 Generally the child will then start breathing again.
-If not, give mouth-to-mouth resuscitation and call emergency services (112 for Europe, 911 in USA).
-You must go to the pediatric emergency department if you notice a pause in breathing, and make sure the child is tested for whooping cough.
+If not, give mouth-to-mouth resusitation and call emergency services (112 for Europe, 911 in USA).
+You must go to the pediatric emergency room if you notice a pause in breathing, and make sure that the child is tested for whooping cough.

-If someone in the family has coughed for a long time, the child should probably have antibiotic treatment as if it were whooping cough, even before the test results are confirmed.
+If someone in the family has been coughing for a long time, the child should probably have antibiotic treatment as if it were whooping cough, before the test result are confirmed.

-The infection can appear as a common cold with a runny nose and coughing for a few days.
+The infection continues as a common cold with a runny nose and coughing for a few days.
 But unlike a common cold, the cough does not go away.
 It gets worse and worse.

-The coughing attacks become terrible.
-When the child inhales, they take a high-pitched intake of breath that sounds like a “whoop” or “beep”.
-This sound is made because the child is losing their breath and gasping for air.
+The coughing attacks become severe and when the child inhales, they make a loud beep sound.
+It is a high-pitched intake of breath that sounds like a “whoop” as the child is losing their breath.

 Symptoms of whooping cough in older children and adults

-In older children and adults, whooping cough infection looks much more like a common, tenacious cold.
-The typical coughing sounds infants make, are not usually heard in older children or adults.
+In older children and adults, pertussis infection looks much more like a common, tenacious cold.
+The coughing sounds typical for infants, are not usually heard.
 The disease is also not dangerous for older children and adults.

 All infants who may have been infected, should have antibiotics

-Antibiotics are most effective against whooping cough if they are taken at the very beginning of the infection, before you get any symptoms e.g. before the coughing starts.
+Antibiotics help against whooping cough if they are taken at the very beginning of the infection, before the coughing starts.
+The antibiotics are most effective if they are taken before you get the symptoms.
 There is a special antibiotic called Ery-Max (erythromycin) that children receive.
 Ordinary penicillin does not help.
-Unfortunately though, Ery-Max can have a lot of gastrointestinal side effects.
+Unfortunately though, Ery-Max can cause a lot of gastrointestinal side effects.
 But a screaming baby with a stomach ache for ten days is so much better than a baby with whooping cough.

 Vaccine against whooping cough

-Children receive their booster whooping cough vaccines at 5 and 15 years of age.
-But after that, there are no extra doses.
+Children receive booster whooping cough vaccines at 5 and 15 years of age.
+But after that there are no extra doses.
 This means that very many adults are unprotected against the disease.

-In addition, there was a period in the 1980s when people did not vaccinate against whooping cough in Sweden due to suspicions that the old whooping cough vaccine (so-called whole cell vaccine) had given severe side effects in some infants.
+In addition, there was a period in the 1980s when people did not vaccinate against whooping cough in Sweden due to suspicions that the old pertussis vaccine (so-called whole cell vaccine) had given severe side effects in some infants.